 Near Harbor Beach in Huron County, Michigan — The American Midwest (Great Lakes)

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on September 28, 2013, by Duane Hall of Abilene, Texas.
-This page has been viewed 326 times since then and 24 times this year.
-Photos: 1, 2. submitted on September 28, 2013, by Duane Hall of Abilene, Texas.
+This page was last revised on August 3, 2020.
+It was originally submitted on August 2, 2020, by John Garman of Rochester Hills.
+This page has been viewed 46 times since then and 7 times this year.
+Photos: 1, 2, 3. submitted on August 2, 2020, by John Garman of Rochester Hills. • Mark Hilton was the editor who published this page.